 The leading edge at A gets pulled back and wears off.
 This part of the tread block becomes a low spot.

 This view is supposed to be a straight-on view of a front motorcycle tire, under stress, from hard cornering.
-The spot A, the outside of the tread block, collapses into the empty space and doesn’t wear down.
+Spot A, the outside of the tread block, collapses into the space and doesn’t wear down.
 The part at B takes most of the wear and eventually shows up as “rounded off.”

 This photo shows a poor example of front tire wear.
 Sorry, but I didn’t have a better example when I had my camera in hand.
 Usually, a front tire will show more wear than this one.

 Reading motorcycle front tire tread wear.

 From examining the wear pattern, one may learn that the rider likes to lean one way more than the other.
 The rider will also brake harder while leaning one way more than the other.
 Compare the right side and left side wear.
 The more worn, the more that the rider is comfortable in that lean.
 Look at the rear of the tread block and see which side is more worn.
 That is the side that the rider is more comfortable using the brakes.
 Almost no rider is symmetrical in riding habits.
 It is common to find braking wear on one side and cornering on the other.
 The rider brakes before going into a right-hand turn and then goes through.
 On left-hand turns, the rider is willing to apply brakes while in the turn.
 Many combinations are possible.

 The rear tire wear